 She also suggested a young red Burgundy, returning to the Pinot Noir theme above.

-A combination of fresh acidity and juicy red fruit can also work well with pork chops, on the other hand.
-Decanter’s Tina Gellie previously recommended this German Blaufränkisch, available at Aldi in the UK, for instance.
+A combination of fresh acidity and juicy red fruit can also work well with roast pork, on the other hand.

 Roast pork beyond suckling pig can handle a slightly bolder wine, although fleshy, juicy fruit and bright acidity should generally work better than the sort of tannic heavyweight that might pair with a darker red meat like steak.

-‘Roast pork calls for something that combines richness with acidity, whether it’s white or red,’ said Walls.
+‘Roast pork calls for something that combines richness with acidity, whether it’s white or red,’ said Matt Walls.

 As an expert on the Rhône Valley in particular, he advised turning to the Grenache heartland of Gigondas.